-Going public means selling some of a company's stock to outside investors and then letting the stock trade in public markets.
-For example, Celanese, Huntsman, Under Armour, Baidu.com, and many other companies took this step in 2005.
+Going public means selling some of a company's stock to outside investors in an initial public offering (IPO) and then letting the stock trade in public markets.
+For example, Visa, RiskMetrics Group, GT Solar International, and many other companies took this step in 2009.
 The advantages and disadvantages of public stock ownership are discussed next.